-MySQL MAKETIME function is one of the MySQL Date Function, which is useful to calculate or get time from the hour, minute, second arguments given by us.
+MySQL MAKETIME function is one of the MySQL Date Functions, which is useful to calculate or get time from the hour, minute, second arguments given by us.

 MAKETIME(hour, minutes, seconds);

 MySQL Maketime function Example

 These examples help you understand the use of this MySQL Maketime function.
 Here, we are trying to get or calculate the time based on the hours, minutes, and seconds of three different values.

 SELECT MAKETIME(11, 10, 25);

 Let us see another example of MySQL Maketime function.
 Here, we are trying to calculate the time from invalid MySQL argument values.